Dave's Travel Pages

 Syros island in Greece

 Ermoupoli, the main town, has an almost proper city feel to it, and will not remind you of any of the other Cyclades.
-With the majestic municipality building, the impressive churches and even a university, it’s no wonder it’s been named the Queen of the Cyclades.

-How to get from Athens to Syros
+Ways to travel from Athens to Syros

 As the capital of the Cyclades islands of Greece, Syros is one of the better connected Greek islands.
 Syros is also one of the few Greek islands with an airport.